karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 6). kubeproxy:
 -----------------------------------------------------------------
 The `kube-proxy` is a network proxy service running on each node in a Kubernetes cluster.
 It's responsible for implementing Kubernetes networking concepts and managing network communication to facilitate connectivity between different pods and services within the cluster. `kube-proxy` also performs health checks on backend pods within Services to ensure that traffic is routed only to healthy pods capable of serving requests.
-For Services of type LoadBalancer, kube-proxy facilitates load balancing across multiple pods by distributing incoming traffic to the appropriate backend pods that comprise the Service.
+For Services of type `LoadBalancer`, `kube-proxy` facilitates load balancing across multiple pods by distributing incoming traffic to the appropriate backend pods that comprise the Service.

-kubeproxy is an agent with in the kubernetes cluster, every pod reaches every pod. this can achived with POD networking.
-POD network is an internal network that spans accross all the nodes in the cluster to which all th pods in the cluster.
+`kubeproxy` is an agent with in the kubernetes cluster, every pod reaches every pod. this can be achived with POD networking.
+POD network is an internal network that spans accross all the nodes in the cluster to which all the pods in the cluster.

-kubeproxy is a process runs on each node in k8s cluster. its job is to look for new services. and everytime a new service is created, kubelet creates appropriate rule on each node to forward the trafic to those services to the backend pods. it does with ip table rules. kube-proxy run as daemonset in the k8s cluster.
+kubeproxy is a process runs on each node in k8s cluster. its job is to look for new services. and everytime a new service is created, `kubelet` creates appropriate rule on each node to forward the trafic to those services to the backend pods. it does with `ip table` rules. `kube-proxy` run as daemonset in the k8s cluster.

     kube-proxy.service